 Every single time you bring something new in or get rid of something in a space, take a moment to reorganize and make new homes for everything.
 The secret to staying organized is to stay on top of it!
 There should be homes for everything.
 This means your keys, the milk in the fridge, your toothbrush and on and on.
 My bathroom was low on storage, so the first thing I did was to buy something to give my stuff a home.
-Make sure when shopping for storage that do a little planning ahead and include room to grow.
+Make sure when shopping for storage that do a little planning ahead and includes room to grow.
 I could only fit something small in here without it looking weird, so I reorganized what I needed to actually be kept in the bathroom and moved some things out to a cupboard in the bedroom.
-Remember that where things live is a constant evolution, I’m always movig things around and rearringing.
+Remember that where things live is a constant evolution, I’m always moving things around and rearranging.

 3. When you’re finished with something, put it back in it’s place immediately.